E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/LocConQubit/readme.rst

 which will achieve the required population transfer from any initial state to the :math:`| \psi \rangle` target state.
-The new time-dependent potential component :math:`V^{\prime}(t)` updates the time-dependent component of the full Hamiltonian describing the evolution of the system with the time-dependent Schrödinger equation
+The new time-dependent potential component :math:`V^{\prime}(t)` updates the time-dependent component of the full Hamiltonian describing the evolution of the system via the time-dependent Schrödinger equation

 :math:`i \frac{\partial}{\partial t} |\Psi(t)\rangle = \hat{H}(t) |\Psi(t) \rangle`.